Googling “Wedding Photographer” is overwhelming. You’ll find websites for local studios, sketchy ads, and pages and pages of listings on The Knot.

 If this is one of your main questions, than you’re my type of bride!
 Your photographer will be by your side practically ALL day – more than your other vendors, and actually more than your husband! 🤯 For this reason, it’s really important that you LOVE your photographer!

-STEP 1 – When you begin searching for a photographer, first, get to know THEM online.
+STEP 1 – Get to know THEM online.
 Browse through their website and Instagram to get a feel for their personality.
 Do you have anything in common?
 If you click through their website and feel like you could have fun drinking coffee (or margaritas!) with them, than that’s a great sign!

 STEP 2 – After your first contact them with, how do you feel?